-INTRODUCTION AND HYPOTHESIS: Mixed urinary incontinence (MUI) can be a challenging condition to manage.
+© 2016, The International Urogynecological Association.
+Introduction and hypothesis: Mixed urinary incontinence (MUI) can be a challenging condition to manage.
 We describe the protocol design and rationale for the Effects of Surgical Treatment Enhanced with Exercise for Mixed Urinary Incontinence (ESTEEM) trial, designed to compare a combined conservative and surgical treatment approach versus surgery alone for improving patient-centered MUI outcomes at 12 months.
-METHODS: ESTEEM is a multisite, prospective, randomized trial of female participants with MUI randomized to a standardized perioperative behavioral/pelvic floor exercise intervention plus midurethral sling versus midurethral sling alone.
+Methods: ESTEEM is a multisite, prospective, randomized trial of female participants with MUI randomized to a standardized perioperative behavioral/pelvic floor exercise intervention plus midurethral sling versus midurethral sling alone.
 We describe our methods and four challenges encountered during the design phase: defining the study population, selecting relevant patient-centered outcomes, determining sample size estimates using a patient-reported outcome measure, and designing an analysis plan that accommodates MUI failure rates.
 A central theme in the design was patient centeredness, which guided many key decisions.
 Our primary outcome is patient-reported MUI symptoms measured using the Urogenital Distress Inventory (UDI) score at 12 months.
 Secondary outcomes include quality of life, sexual function, cost-effectiveness, time to failure, and need for additional treatment.
-RESULTS: The final study design was implemented in November 2013 across eight clinical sites in the Pelvic Floor Disorders Network.
+Results: The final study design was implemented in November 2013 across eight clinical sites in the Pelvic Floor Disorders Network.
 As of 27 February 2016, 433 total/472 targeted participants had been randomized.
-CONCLUSIONS: We describe the ESTEEM protocol and our methods for reaching consensus for methodological challenges in designing a trial for MUI by maintaining the patient perspective at the core of key decisions.
+Conclusions: We describe the ESTEEM protocol and our methods for reaching consensus for methodological challenges in designing a trial for MUI by maintaining the patient perspective at the core of key decisions.
 This trial will provide information that can directly impact patient care and clinical decision making.